Qiskit/qiskit-ibmq-provider/CONTRIBUTING.md

 and the release notes in particular will be located at `docs/_build/html/release_notes.html`

-## Installing Qiskit Terra from source
+## Installing Qiskit IBMQ Provider from source
-Please see the [Installing Qiskit Terra from Source](https://qiskit.org/documentation/contributing_to_qiskit.html#installing-ibm-quantum-provider-from-source) section of the Qiskit documentation.
+Please see the [Installing IBM Quantum Provider from Source](https://qiskit.org/documentation/contributing_to_qiskit.html#installing-ibm-quantum-provider-from-source) section of the Qiskit documentation.